-With regard to recreational fisheries, the anchoring prohibition that would be effect in Action 1, Alternatives 2 and 3 (including sub-alternatives) would not impact fishing activities for the fisheries that do not anchor (e.g., troll fishery for billfish, dolphin, wahoo, tuna, etc.) and impacts on these recreational activities would be minimal.
-Most fishing vessels would not be able to anchor effectively in the depths proposed under Alternatives 2 and 3.
-Thus, the action of expanding the CHAPCs and prohibiting anchoring of fishing vessels within them would have only a small negative impact on recreational fisheries.
+The commercial fisheries for rock shrimp and snapper grouper in general, are expected to benefit in the long-term from an overall healthier ecosystem resulting from protection of corals and habitat and from increased stock levels.
+Protecting this habitat described in Action 1 is expected to result in overall positive net economic benefits to society.
+With regard to the recreational sector, the anchoring prohibition that would be effect in Action 1, Alternatives 2 and 3 (Preferred) (including sub-alternatives) would not impact fishing activities for the fisheries that do not anchor (e.g., trolling for billfish, dolphin, wahoo, tuna; drifting for snapper grouper species; etc.) and impacts on these recreational activities would be minimal.
+Most fishing vessels would not be able to anchor effectively in the depths proposed under Alternatives 2 and 3 (Preferred).
+Thus, the action of establishing the CHAPCs and prohibiting anchoring of fishing vessels within them would have only a small negative impact on the recreational sector.

 Social: Alternative 1 (No Action) would have minimal social effects because the fleet is already harvesting in open areas and prohibited from working in the closed areas.
-Alternative 2 and Alternative 3 would impact the rock shrimp fleet and possibly other commercial fisheries by closing some historic, present and potential future fishing grounds.
-Additionally, if a transit provision is not established (as considered under Action 2), travel costs could negatively affect some operations.
-If the cost to travel to or from the fishing grounds is too high due to new closed areas under Alternatives 2 and 3, a business may choose to no longer participate in the fishery.
+Alternative 2 (and sub-alternatives) and Preferred Alternative 3 would impact the rock shrimp fleet, royal red shrimp fleet, and possibly the snapper grouper fishery by closing some historic, present and potential future fishing grounds.
+Additionally, if a transit provision is not established, travel costs could negatively affect some operations.
+If the cost to travel to or from the fishing grounds is too high due to expanded closed areas under Alternative 2 (and sub-alternatives) and Preferred Alternative 3, a business may choose to no longer participate in the rock shrimp fishery.
 The size and the location of the closed areas are the two most significant factors that would be expected to negatively impact fishermen.
+Larger areas (such as Sub-Alternative 2a) could have more impact than smaller proposed areas (such as Preferred Sub-Alternative 2b) if the location is in an area where harvest is occurring.

 Administrative: Administrative impacts would be incurred through the rule making process, outreach and enforcement.
 The impacts associated with enforcement would differ between the alternatives based on the size of the closed area.
-It is expected the larger the expansion of the HAPC the more enforcement will be needed.
+It is expected the larger the expansion of the HAPC the more enforcement would be needed.
 Most of the administrative impacts associated with these alternatives relate to at-sea enforcement.